xeger/kos-ramp/boot/README.md

 Craft start-up script
 ---------------------

-You should provide a craft start-up script in `/start` folder.
-If no such script is found, `boot.ks` will just copy all RAMP scripts to the vessel's drive and stop.
+You should provide a craft start-up script in `/start` folder that contains your vessel's mission logic.

+If no script is found for your craft, `boot.ks` will just copy all RAMP scripts to the vessel's drive and stop.

-You can use the script `util_makestartup.ks` to create a sample file for your ship.
-You'll find it in the `/start` folder, and the sample code is similar to this:
+You can use the script `initialize.ks` to create a sample mission for your ship.
+You'll find it in the `/start` folder and will be named after your ship.
+Although it's a sample, it might get you to Mun if you uncomment the transfer command:

 ```
-    IF SHIP:STATUS = "PRELAUNCH" {
-        RUN launch_asc(120000). // Launches to 120km
-        SET TARGET TO MUN. //We choose go to to the Mun and do the other things!
+// We choose go to to the Mun and do the other things!
-        RUN transfer.
+set target to mun.

 // TODO: Do the other things, not because they are easy, but because they are hard!
-    }
+//run transfer.
 ```

-Fell free to change that to anything that suits your mission!
+Feel free to change that to anything that suits your mission, or to copy a more robust and complete example from the scripts under the `mission/` folder.

 Disk space usage
 ----------------